 - An accident at work

-- Falling from a significant height
+- A fall from height

 - Being thrown off a horse